 • Choose not to change your health plan when you temporarily move to attend college in a different county.
 You will only be able to access emergency room or urgent care in the new county.
-For routine or preventive health care, you would need to use the Kaiser Permanente provider network in the Kaiser Permanente Medi-Cal Service Area.
-An exception to this is if the Kaiser Permanente Medi-Cal Plan operates in your new county of residence, as described above.
+For routine or preventive health care, you would need to use the Kaiser Permanente provider network in the Santa Clara Family Health Plan Service Area.
+An exception to this is if Santa Clara Family Health Plan operates in your new county of residence, as described above, and you get services from a Kaiser Permanente network provider in your new county of residence.